• Skip to primary navigation

 • Tweet

-Belgian Waffles with Cinnamon Poached Pears are a sweet treat made of ingredients you probably already have in your pantry.
-This tasty breakfast combines a fluffy waffle with a rich poached pear topping.
-The warm pear syrup fills the waffle squares for a perfectly sweet bite every time.
-The brown sugar and cinnamon combination tastes just like fall and the dollop of freshly whipped cream makes it a delicious morning treat.
+Belgian Waffles with Cinnamon Poached Pears are a sweet treat that combines a fluffy waffles with a rich poached pear topping.
+Add a dollop of freshly whipped cream makes it a delicious morning treat.

 Belgian Waffles with Cinnamon Poached Pears on plates with whipped cream.

-While I absolutely love my savory breakfast, I like to venture out into sweeter territory once in a while.
-As a kid, my Nonna would make me poached apples and pears with cinnamon and brown sugar for breakfast.
+As a kid, Kat's Nonna would make me poached apples and pears with cinnamon and brown sugar for breakfast.
 What were normally refreshing, crisp fruits turned to sweet, soft desserts.
-Inspired by my Nonna's breakfast fruit and this wonderful fall weather, I decided to top classic Belgian waffles with sweet cinnamon poached pears.
+Inspired by my Nonna's breakfast fruit and fall flavors, we decided to top classic Belgian waffles with sweet cinnamon poached pears.

 Jump to: